lesego12/alx-low_level_programming/0x0B-malloc_free/README.md

 FILE 2-str_concat.c is a function that concatenates two strings.

 FILE 3-alloc_grid.c is a function that returns a pointer to a 2 dimensional array of integers.

+FILE 4-free_grid.c is a function that frees a 2 dimensional grid previously created by your alloc_grid function.